solocommand/As3ModlrBundle/README.md

-# ModlrRestOdmBundle
+# As3ModlrBundle
-Symfony bundle for Modlr REST ODM library.
+Symfony bundle for the Modlr REST ODM library.